 1 - The Accent

 The "*two" accents are completely different!
 Seriously, they have absolutely NOTHING to do with each other!
-It's not that hard to know when the person who's speaking has a BP or a EP accent.
-The BP accent sounds more clear (at least to my ears hahaha) while the EP sounds more like French/Spanish, I don't know.
+It's not that hard to know when the person who's speaking has a BP or an EP accent.
+BP accent sounds more clear (at least to my ears, of course hahaha) while EP sounds more like French/Spanish, I don't know.
 They (the Portuguese) tend to extend the "s" (like "sh") and their "r" (if I'm not mistaken) slightly sounds like it is made with the throat.
 EP speakers speak a bit faster.
 Due to these and several other differences, sometimes they have a hard time understanding each other.
-Since EP is the "mother" of our language, I don't know if they have the same issues there, but over here we have to put subtitles (most of the times) to understand what they're saying while watching something on the TV or on the internet.
+Since EP is the "mother" of our language, I don't know if they have the same issues there, but over here we have to put subtitles (most of the times) to understand what they're saying while watching something on TV or on the internet.

 ** There are many accents in Brazil.

 2 - The Spelling/Grammar

 You might've heard that the Portuguese speaking countries reached an Orthographic Agreement.
 That's true, but don't take it too seriously.
 As I said before, each country has its own characteristics.
-How do they ever hope us to change our language after years of tradition?
+How do they ever expect us to change our language after years of tradition?
 It at least sounds like an offense to me and to most of the Brazilians that I know.
 I'm sure the Portuguese must feel the same way.
 Though we are now forced to write by following the new rules (at school, universities, etc), you can be sure that we haven't changed our way of speaking - not even a bit.
 The same goes for them, which is perfectly acceptable.
 The structure of our sentences remain the same in "real" life.
-If you really want to go for the basics, you should know that Brazilians normally place the object pronoun before the verb.
+If you really want to go for the basics, you should know that Brazilians normally place a pronoun before a verb.
 Most of the time, it'd be considered incorrect in EP, in which the pronoun is generally placed after the verb.
 Ex.:

 -> She greeted me